 “(Refugee resettlement) has been going on for many decades,” Relph said.
 “This is the first time local governments have ever been asked to approve this.
 We don't have any statistics about how many have resettled here historically.”

 More than 60,000 refugees have been resettled in Colorado since the passage of the Refugee Act of 1980, according to state data.
 In the last two fiscal years, 408 have been settled in Arapahoe County, which has a population of more than 650,000.
+There are currently 49 refugees known to be living in Littleton, according to state data.
 A majority of refugees in the past three years have come from the Democratic Republic of the Congo, Burma and Somalia, according to a fact sheet.

 To be granted refugee status, a person must demonstrate they have a reasonable fear for their lives due to their race, religion, nationality, political opinion or membership in a particular social group, said David Simmons, an Englewood-based immigration attorney, in a phone interview.